simp/simp-doc/docs/user_guide/HOWTO/Generate_SIMP_Puppetfile.rst

      * a directive to include the file ``Puppetfile.simp``
-     * a local entry for each module presently in the ``production`` environment, that does not have a local, SIMP-managed Git repostory and does not appear to be managed by Git.
+     * a local entry for each module presently in the ``production`` environment, that does not have a local, SIMP-managed Git repository and does not appear to be managed by Git.